jlewi/notes/langchain.md

 is for each chain to take as parameters the names of the input and output keys.
 Then the person constructing the chain can align assign names so that they match.

+It doesn't look like the base Chain provides any functionality for optionally returning inputs in the outputs.
+However if you use SequentialChain that provides some copying.

 # Tools

 [Tool](https://github.com/hwchase17/langchain/blob/0f0e69adce2bc7f11e5d5000e6f6fc0b921b7b0a/langchain/agents/tools.py#L9)